Scaling Laws for Online Advertisement Retrieval: Introduction

 \section{Introduction}

-The neural scaling laws, describing how neural network performance changes with key factors (e.g. model size, dataset size, computational cost), have been discovered in various research areas~\cite{scaling2020openai,scaling2022deepmind,scaling2023rec,scaling2024downstream,scaling2023seqrec,scalingForDenseRetrieval2024}.
-Early research~\cite{scaling2017} shows that the neural network performance is predictable when scaling training data size in various tasks such as neural machine translation and language modeling. \newcite{scaling2020openai} further empirically verify the scaling law of Transformer architecture in language modeling, regarding the key factors (model size, data size, training cost) and training performance (PPL).
-Inspired by the scaling law, researchers extend the size of pre-trained language models and further empirically verify the scaling law by training GPT-3~\cite{gpt3}.
-This wave of enthusiasm has led to the creation of GPT-3.5 and GPT-4~\cite{gpt4}, ushering in a new era of NLP research and applications.
+The neural scaling laws, describing how neural network performance changes with key factors (e.g. model size, dataset size, computational cost), have been discovered in various research areas~\citep{scaling2020openai,scaling2022deepmind,scaling2023rec,scaling2024downstream,scaling2023seqrec,scalingForDenseRetrieval2024}.
+Early research~\citep{scaling2017} shows that the neural network performance is predictable when scaling training data size in various tasks such as neural machine translation and language modeling. \newcite{scaling2020openai} further empirically verify the scaling law of the Transformer architecture in language modeling, regarding the key factors (model size, data size, training cost) and training performance (PPL).
+Inspired by the scaling law, researchers extend the size of pre-trained language models and further empirically verify the scaling law by training GPT-3~\citep{gpt3}.
+This wave of enthusiasm has led to the creation of GPT-3.5 and GPT-4~\citep{gpt4}, ushering in a new era of NLP research and applications.

 Based on the scaling laws, the optimal key factors of the model can be determined under given constraints, thus guiding us in model design and resource allocation.
-Recommendation and advertising systems are mature commercial applications that prioritize ROI, making it highly valuable to explore whether there exists scaling laws for recommendation and advertising models.
+Recommendation and advertising systems are mature commercial applications that prioritize ROI, making it highly valuable to explore whether there exist scaling laws for recommendation and advertising models.
 Due to the lack of a thriving community and open data ecosystem similar to NLP, research on model scaling is relatively scarce in the recommendation and advertisement areas.
-Early studies primarily gave some qualitative conclusions about model scaling~\cite{scaling2023rec,scaling2023seqrec}. \newcite{scalingForDenseRetrieval2024} first attempt to give a quantitative scaling law of model performance and the amount of training data and model parameters based on public information retrieval benchmarks, and give the practice to solve the optimal amount of data and model parameters under a given total training resource.
+Early studies primarily gave some qualitative or offline quantification conclusions about model scaling~\citep{scaling2023rec,scaling2023seqrec}. \newcite{scalingForDenseRetrieval2024} attempts to give a quantitative scaling law of model performance and the amount of training data and model parameters based on public information retrieval benchmarks, and first gives an offline application practice in the recommendation area, which is to solve the optimal amount of data and model parameters under a given total training resource.